qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/expressions.rst

   exp.evaluate(context)
   99

-You can also use :func:`QgsExpression.prepare() <qgis.core.QgsExpression.prepare>` if you need check more than one feature.
-Using :func:`QgsExpression.prepare() <qgis.core.QgsExpression.prepare>` will increase the speed that evaluate takes to run.
+You can also use :meth:`QgsExpression.prepare() <qgis.core.QgsExpression.prepare>` if you need check more than one feature.
+Using :meth:`QgsExpression.prepare() <qgis.core.QgsExpression.prepare>` will increase the speed that evaluate takes to run.

 .. code-block:: python